-The Board of Directors of Kamco Invest comprises five members, who are appointed during the Company's Annual General Assembly, held once every three years.
+The Board of Directors of Kamco Invest comprises five members, who are elected during the Company's General Assembly, held once every three years.
 These Board Members possess strong educational background, extensive professional experience, and comprehensive local and regional business knowledge.

-The role of the Board is to govern the Company, whilst day to day management has been entrusted to the Company's Executive Management.
-Members of the Board of Directors exercise their duties collectively & independently, devote enough time to their responsibilities, and work in good faith towards the interests of the Company and its shareholders.
+The role of the Board is to govern the Company, whilst day-to-day management has been entrusted to the Company's Executive Management.
+Members of the Board of Directors exercise day-to-day their duties collectively & independently, devote enough time to their responsibilities, and work towards the interests of the Company and its shareholders.